mistycheney/MouseBrainAtlas/doc/Registration.md

 # Global registration

-The early version of system uses all structures to compute a global registration.
+The early version of system uses the detection maps of all structures to compute a global registration.
 Since it is not well defined how one can evaluate global registration, in the latest version this stage is simply done by aligning geometric centers.

 # Local registration